RasmussenLab/vamb/README.md

 So before you can run Vamb, you need to have files from which Vamb can calculate these values:

 * TNF is calculated from a regular FASTA file of DNA sequences.
-* Depth is calculated from BAM-files of a set of reads from each sample mapped to that same FASTA file.
+* Depth is calculated from _sorted_ BAM-files of a set of reads from each sample mapped to that same FASTA file.

-:warning: *Important:* Vamb can use information from multi-mapping reads, but all alignments of a single read __must__ be consecutive in the BAM files.
-See section 4 of *Recommended workflow*.

 Remember that the quality of Vamb's bins are no better than the quality of the input files.
 If your BAM files are constructed carelessly, for example by allowing reads from distinct species to crossmap indiscriminately, your BAM files will not contain information with which Vamb can separate those species.
 In general, you want reads to map only to contigs within the same phylogenetic distance that you want Vamb to bin together.